Vietnam.vn - Nền tảng quảng bá Việt Nam

 Are you ever sharing too much with AI?

-When typing in a command like “rewrite this report for me in a more friendly way” or “summarize yesterday’s meeting”, many people don’t think that all the information they enter, including internal details, personal feelings, and work habits, can be recorded by AI.
-We have become so accustomed to chatting with smart tools that we forget the line between convenience and privacy.
+When typing in the command “rewrite this report for me but in a more friendly way” or “summarize yesterday’s meeting”, many people do not think that all the information they enter, including internal details, personal feelings or work habits, can be recorded by AI.
+We have gradually become accustomed to chatting with smart tools, forgetting the boundary between convenience and privacy.

 Back to topic